 Both activities prepare the body for the physically demanding activity that follows, yet they are not the same.
 One could say that stretching is the final component of a warm-up.
 The purpose of a warm-up is to bring the body to a certain level of readiness for what comes next.
 This includes body temperature, agility, speed, range of motion, and other sport-specific components.
 On the other hand, stretching is used to activate our muscles throughout the full range of motion.
 This allows the muscles to push the limits during the workout.
 The combined effect is a well-oiled biological machine that can improve its performance day after day.

-However, as mentioned above, not all stretching is the same.
-The best option of stretching after the warm-up is dynamic.
+However, as mentioned above, not all types are the same.
+The best option after warm-up is dynamic stretch.
 This does not incorporate any static stretching since this has been seen to reduce strength performance when performed before a workout.

 How stretching improves flexibility?